willyrgf/agora/information_network/draft.md

         - Possible spam and/or scale problems
     - Conjectures:
         - A new role in the network for discoverability (need to figure out correct incentives)

+## What is novel in this idea?
+- Protocol-level lineage royalty based on semantic/ontology hashing
+    - Closest thing to check: NFT/EIP-2981
+- Explicit Augumentor/Relayer/Reseller role with automatic fee composition
+    - Ocean allows new listings and datatokens, Filecoin allows retrieval markets, The Graph allows indexer earnings — but none of these make derived data resale + auto-split payments a first-class, default path.
+Your “three-way economic stack” feels new
+    - “Information assets” can be forked, improved, and resold while keeping original producers paid.
+This is your cleanest novelty claim
+- Negative price as a preservation/spread incentive enforcement for a information
+- "Causal power" as a protocol principle: Only information that someone wants to pay for it will persist and be preserved by the network

 ---